smswithoutborders/SMSWithoutBorders-App-Android/README.md

 **Implementation considerations**

-- DeviceID should be generated and stored at each log in.

 - Proof of number ownership is required to avoid spoofing as another user.
 OTP via SMS when creating account can be used here.

 **Payload structure**